carolinecavaliere/MarsWeatherProject/README.md

    * [Jupyter - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)

-8. Open the [MarsWeather notebook](/mars_weather.ipynb) and run the first cell to install the required packages.
+8. Open the [MarsWeather notebook](/mars_weather.ipynb) and run the cell with the requirements.txt to install the required packages.